 Another example: The local community needs in Puerto Vallarta, Mexico were higher than ever given the lack of money coming in from tourism during COVID.
 We donated more than $500 on behalf of our retreat participants to the Vallarta Food Bank, a well-respected and critical supplier of food and meals kits to the area's most disadvantaged residents.

 Where some of our contributions have gone:

-These donations have come from a portion of Above Yoga's retreat proceeds, as well as additional fundraising and donation efforts from our guests and online yoga class students.
+These donations have mainly been soured through Above Yoga's retreat proceeds.
+Additional efforts to fundraise for certain causes have been made from our guests and online yoga class students.